 Clear Creek State Park is a beautiful and one-of-a-kind place nestled deep in a valley cut by a clear cold mountain stream with a campground on the banks of the Clarion River.
 Nearby attractions include stunning views at Beartown Rocks, feeding the fish at the Heath Township Sportsman’s Club trout hatchery, and driving through the Western Pennsylvania Laurel Fields during the June bloom.

 Find more information about planning your trip to the PA Great Outdoors region online at VisitPAGO.com or call (814) 849-5197.

 More from the VisitPAGO Blog

-This is the eighth in a series of 13 new Pennsylvania Great Outdoors Minutes for the 2016-2017 television broadcast season.
+This is the twelfth in a series of 13 new Pennsylvania Great Outdoors Minutes for the 2016-2017 television broadcast season.
 These segments highlight events and attractions in the Clarion, Elk, Jefferson, Forest, & Cameron Counties.
 They will air on the adventure series known as Friends in Wild Places series on ROOT Sports, Pursuit Channel, & […]

 By Becky Pearsall This month show our local bands your love and go out to one of their shows.
 The PA Great Outdoors region has awesome local talent tuning up for you.
 Here’s what’s goin’ on in February!
 Trainwreck is a group of seasoned musicians playing modern country and some classic rock at Ray’s Hot […]